 Do you think your Japanese friends have different beauty standards than those in your own country?
 When you walk on a street in Tokyo, or even in most places around Japan, do you notice that most Japanese people are very well dressed?

-No matter if It is a full set of smart suits for work, a cute dress for a date, or just a casual hangout with friends, they are dressed-up properly from head to bottom.
-Even if they are just going for a quick shop at a nearby store, Japanese people are unlikely to wear their pajamas, flip-flops and have a head of messy hair outside of their homes.
-You would barely find a girl on a street with a bare face, makeup-less.
-Why is appearance so important in Japan?
+No matter if it is a smart suit for work, a cute dress for a date, or just a casual hangout with friends, most Japanese people are dressed-up from head to bottom.
+Even if they are going for a quick shop at a nearby store, Japanese people are unlikely to wear their pyjamas, flip-flops and go out with a head of messy hair outside of their homes.
+You will hardly find a girl on the street with a bare face, makeup-less.
+Why is an appearance so important in Japan?

-Being Well-dressed in Japan
+Being Well-Dressed in Japan

-It is necessary to have a professional outfit because it shows your respect for the job.
-Although looks do not define a person, it definitely takes one of the biggest influences, as it would decide what impressions others would have on you.
-Japanese people tend to be cautious of how others perceive them, which causes them to pay extra attention to how they present themselves.
-It is a culture, a norm to be well-dressed to fit into society.
+It is necessary to have a professional outfit at the workplace because it shows your respect for the job.
+Although looks do not define a person, it is one of the biggest things influencing people’s impressions of you.
+Japanese people tend to be cautious about how others perceive them, which causes them to pay extra attention to how they present themselves.
+It is a culture, a norm where being well-dressed helps you fit into society.

-What are the Beauty Standards in Japan?
+What Are the Beauty Standards in Japan?